Gary Clark (musician)

-Gary Clark (born 10 March 1962, Dundee, Scotland) is a Scottish musician, songwriter and record producer.
-As a performer he is best known as the frontman of 1980s pop band Danny Wilson and mid-1990s rock band King L (as well as for being a member of Transister).
-Since the mid-1990s he has concentrated on songwriting and production.
+Gary Clark is a Scottish musician, songwriter and record producer.
+As a performer, he was the frontman of 1980s pop band Danny Wilson.
+He was also a member of the bands King L and Transister.

 Career

 Performer – Danny Wilson, solo, King L, Transister

-During the early 1980s Clark worked with his longtime friend Ged Grimes in a variety of London-based bands including Clark's Commandos and Dream Kitchen.
-Returning to Dundee, Clark and Grimes formed a trio with Gary's brother Kit Clark, initially under the name of Spencer Tracy.
-They signed to Virgin Records in 1986, and (after objections from the estate of Spencer Tracy) changed their name to Danny Wilson.

-The following year saw the release of the band's first album, Meet Danny Wilson.
+In 1987, the band Danny Wilson released its first album, Meet Danny Wilson.
 The first single, "Mary's Prayer", written by Clark, was a worldwide hit, reaching number 3 in the UK Singles Chart, and number 23 on the United States Billboard Hot 100 chart, earning him a BMI award, and a nomination for an Ivor Novello award for Best Song Musically and Lyrically.
 A second album, Bebop Moptop, was released in 1989, including hit single "Second Summer of Love" which reached number 23 in the UK Singles Chart.
 The band split in 1991.

-Following the break-up of Danny Wilson, Clark embarked on a solo career, releasing a 1991 single ("You Can't Turn Around Me") on Seven Records under the temporary project name of Eleven.
-Reverting to his own name, he released a 1993 solo album called Ten Short Songs About Love on Virgin Records subsidiary Circa Records, with the assistance of the other Danny Wilson members.
+Following the break-up of Danny Wilson, Clark embarked on a solo career.
+He released a 1993 solo album called Ten Short Songs About Love on Virgin Records subsidiary Circa Records, with the assistance of the other Danny Wilson members.

 Clark then formed a rock band called King L (with bass player Eric Pressly, former Bible guitarist Neill MacColl and drummer Matt Laug).
 The band released an album, A Great Day For Gravity, in 1995.
 Clark and Pressly then formed the pop trio Transister with Pressly's girlfriend Keely Hawkes.
-Transister's songs were featured on the films Nightwatch, Jawbreaker, Wild Things and Charlie's Angels.